-You can include in medical expenses amounts you pay for an autoette or a wheelchair used mainly for the relief of sickness or disability, and not just to provide transportation to and from work.
-The cost of operating and maintaining the autoette or wheelchair is also a medical expense.
+You can include in medical expenses amounts you pay for a wheelchair used mainly for the relief of sickness or disability, and not just to provide transportation to and from work.
+The cost of operating and maintaining the wheelchair is also a medical expense.